 All EQA providers are required to seek advice from and report to Steering Committees and/or Specialist Advisory Groups.
-The Reproductive Science scheme of UK NEQAS is presently served by an Andrology Steering Committee (ASC) and an Embryology Steering Committee (ESC) which advises on overall policy matters and provides external scientific advice.
+The Reproductive Science scheme of UK NEQAS is presently served by a Reproductive Science Steering Committee (RSSC) with representatives from both the field of Andrology and Embryology that advises on overall policy matters and provides external scientific advice.